 - Send emails to people who could be good candidates.

-If the answer isn’t booking more events, take a look at the revenue you brought in from various events in 2019.
+If the answer isn’t booking more events, take a look at the revenue you brought in from various past events.
 Are there options for increasing your pricing?
 Are there additional ways to make money during the events?
 Once you know where the holes will be in your revenue, you can plan accordingly.